jmencina/yoda/README.md

-# yoda - knowledge repository
+# yoda
-This files contains all the knowledge and pieces of codes which are part of the work.
+This is a knowledge repository which contains all the knowledge and pieces of codes which are part of the work.